 Join the LATI All-Campus Read!

-If you like to have fun, relax, and spend time with other people who do, too, then join the third-annual LATI All-Campus Read!
+If you like to have fun, relax, and spend time with other people who do, too, then join the sixth-annual LATI All-Campus Read!
 All-Campus Read was created to promote literacy and enjoyment through reading.
-So, take a break from the textbooks and work and read with us!
+So, take a break from the textbooks and from work to read with us!

 LATI All-Campus Read provides an experience, which not only promotes literacy but also provides a platform for dialog on campus about historical and social issues that impact us all.

 Here is a summary of the book:

 Between 1854 and 1929, so-called orphan trains ran regularly from the cities of the East Coast to the farmlands of the Midwest, carrying thousands of abandoned children whose fates would be determined by pure luck.
 Would they be adopted by a kind and loving family, or would they face a childhood and adolescence of hard labor and servitude?
 As a young Irish immigrant, Vivian Daly was one such child, sent by rail from New York City to an uncertain future a world away.
 Returning east later in life, Vivian leads a quiet, peaceful existence on the c

 oast of Maine, the memories of her upbringing rendered a hazy blur.
 But in her attic, hidden in trunks, are vestiges of a turbulent past.
 Seventeen-year-old Molly Ayer knows that a community service position helping an elderly widow clean out her attic is the only thing keeping her out of juvenile hall.
 But as Molly helps Vivian sort through her keepsakes